 Organic Cotton Certifications - Which Is Best?

 Sustainable Fashion Roundup - October Reading Organic Cotton Certifications - Which Is Best?
-6 minutes Next Show Your Stripes - a guide & FAQs
+7 minutes Next Show Your Stripes - a guide & FAQs

 Why’s that?
 Well, conventional cotton has been named the dirtiest crop on Earth.
 When cotton is not produced organically, it uses toxic chemicals like pesticides, harming biodiversity and leading to claims there are health concerns for humans, too.
-Not to mention that traditional farming typically involves exploitation of workers.
+Not to mention that traditional farming typically involves the exploitation of workers.
 The production of cotton for the fast fashion industry is also connected to high greenhouse gas emissions and vast amounts of water pollution.

 Organic cotton is far better in all of these areas but not all certifications are trustworthy.
 Let’s look at some of the certifications that tend to come up when we think about organic cotton.